Solutions Engineering

 Breaking down the bid lifecycle

 The bid lifecycle includes all the phases from identifying an opportunity to submitting the final proposal and collecting feedback afterward.
-Understanding and managing this lifecycle effectively is essential for any bid manager.
+Understanding and managing this lifecycle effectively is essential for any bid/proposal manager.

 a.
 Opportunity identification & qualification